reillypascal/personalsite-ssg/pages/posts/2025/06/reverb-part-1.md

 <link rel="stylesheet" type="text/css" href="/styles/math/katex.min.css" />

-I started work on a [reverb plugin](https://github.com/reillypascal/RSAlgorithmicVerb) in C++/JUCE back in 2023, and I've slowly added to it since.
-Today, I'm going to discuss how algorithmic (i.e., delay-based) reverbs work and some different designs, as well as an overview of my plugin and some JUCE resources.
+I started work on a [reverb plugin](https://github.com/reillypascal/RSAlgorithmicVerb/releases) in C++/JUCE back in 2023, and I've slowly added to it since.
+Today, I'm going to discuss how algorithmic (i.e., delay-based) reverbs work using the “Freeverb” algorithm that's available in that plugin.
+I've included a Max/MSP version of the reverb, and in a later post, I will discuss getting our hands dirty with the code in C++/JUCE, as well as a number of other cool algorithms.
 Let's get started!

 ## How Reverb Works

 There are two main categories of digital reverb—[convolution](https://www.bhphotovideo.com/find/newsLetter/Convolution-Reverb.jsp/) and algorithmic—and today we will be discussing algorithmic reverb.
 An algorithmic reverb is based on a network of delays or “echoes,” with individual delays roughly corresponding to the sound reflections from individual walls or objects, and the network of connections between them simulating the way a reflection from one surface may bounce off many others.

-Sean Costello of Valhalla DSP has a [series](https://valhalladsp.com/2021/09/22/getting-started-with-reverb-design-part-2-the-foundations/) of [posts](https://valhalladsp.com/2021/09/23/getting-started-with-reverb-design-part-3-online-resources/) giving [helpful resources](https://valhalladsp.com/2021/09/28/getting-started-with-reverb-design-part-4-books/) on reverb design, including influential papers, online resources, and books, and you can find the algorithms we'll discuss today among the papers he mentions.
+Sean Costello of Valhalla DSP has a [series](https://valhalladsp.com/2021/09/20/getting-started-with-reverb-design-part-1-dev-environments/) of [posts](https://valhalladsp.com/2021/09/22/getting-started-with-reverb-design-part-2-the-foundations/) giving [helpful resources](https://valhalladsp.com/2021/09/23/getting-started-with-reverb-design-part-3-online-resources/) on [reverb design](https://valhalladsp.com/2021/09/28/getting-started-with-reverb-design-part-4-books/), including influential papers, online resources, and books, and you can find the type of algorithm we'll discuss today among the papers he mentions.

 ### Feedforward and Feedback Delays